ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 ### Boot loader

 By default, GhostBSD uses the native FreeBSD boot loader.
 If you plan to use multiple operating systems from a single machine, it may be convenient to choose rEFInd rather than the default. rEFInd can detect other operating systems and chainload their respective, native boot loaders.
-This can prevent the need to override the boot device as described in [Booting from the GhostBSD flash drive](#booting-from-the-ghostbsd-flash-drive).
+This can remove the need to override the boot device as described previously in [Booting from the GhostBSD flash drive](#booting-from-the-ghostbsd-flash-drive).

 ![Boot loader selection in GhostBSD installer.](images/7-loader-uefi.png)